I-am-Future/DDA4220-Final-Project/README.md

 + `Data-Preparation`: please refer to the Section 1.1 below.
 + `DETR`: the implementation of DETR we used from https://github.com/facebookresearch/detr.
-+ `Deformable-DETR`: the implementation of DETR we used from https://github.com/fundamentalvision/Deformable-DETR.
++ `Deformable-DETR`: the implementation of Deformable-DETR we used from https://github.com/fundamentalvision/Deformable-DETR.
 We modified some of the files inside it for implementing strategies, result analysis...
 + `Post-Analysis`: includes the scripts we use for plotting.

 ### 0.2 OneDrive root